sinclairzx81/typebox/design/website/docs/script/1_syntax.md

 ## Type Augmentation

-Script support extended syntax to augment types with constraints and annotations.
+Script supports extended syntax to augment types with constraints and annotations.

 ```typescript
 // ------------------------------------------------------------------